 112 points to include at least 2 HL subjects plus HL 3 or SL 4 in Maths.

 GCSE English and Mathematics at grade C or 4 (equivalents accepted).

 If you do not meet the IELTS requirement, you can take a University of Bradford pre-sessional English course.

-This 4-year BEng (Hons) Software Engineering programme offers you the opportunity to take up a placement year working in the industry in your third year.
+This 4-year programme offers you the opportunity to take up a placement year working in business in your third year.

 Learning and assessment